prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ### UI Icon Set

-Create a set of 5 custom icons that will be used throughout your website.
-These should be relevant to your website's theme and designed for clarity and easy recognition.
+Create a set of 5 custom icons that will be used throughout your app.
+These should be relevant to your apps's theme and designed for clarity and easy recognition.
 Ensure that your icons feel like a cohesive set.

 ![UI Icon Set Example](./assets/ui-icon-example.png)